 Rising treatment costs can cause patients to delay treatment and eliminate large numbers of patients from even considering a visit to a dental office.
 To encourage patients to avoid this common trap of waiting, many dentists accept discount dental plans to make treatment more affordable.

-Do Cheap Dentists Exist?
+Do Affordable Dentists Exist?

 Even if you have dental insurance through your employer, you will likely notice rising costs.
 However, a discount dental plan can significantly lower the cost of treatment for you.
 Unlike traditional dental insurance, there are no yearly maximums, waiting periods, deductibles or paperwork hassles, and you can begin saving right away.

-Discount plans not only allow you to see a cheap dentist, they can also lower cost of dental treatment by discounts of 15-60%.
+Discount plans not only allow you to see a affordable dentist, they can also lower cost of dental treatment by discounts of 15-60%.
 In many ways, dental plans like the Careington 500 Series provide the best of both worlds: quality, comprehensive dental care at prices virtually everyone can afford.